Bloodhound Breed Guide

 Feeding Recommendations for the Bloodhound

-The Bloodhound needs a substantial amount of food to satisfy their nutritional needs.
+The Bloodhound needs a substantial amount of dog food to satisfy their nutritional needs.
 Their strong build and high energy levels require between 4-8 cups of food every day, split into two separate meals.
 Keep in mind that the amount of food varies on each individual dog.
 Factors to consider include their metabolism, age, size, and overall activity level.

 Just like with any other breed, make sure that their food is high-quality, and made from natural ingredients.
 To create an appropriate feeding plan for your pet, consult with your veterinarian as soon as possible.
 They will be able to provide their expertise and compose an appropriate feeding regimen that is perfect for your unique dog.